psaris/q-mode/README.md

 To open a new session and send code to the new buffer, it must be actived.
 Switch to the desired buffer and type `C-c M-RET` to activate it.

+Displaying tables with many columns will wrap around the buffer - making the data hard to read.
+You can use the `toggle-truncate-lines` function to prevent the wrapping.
+You can then scroll left and right in the buffer to see all the columns.

 The following commands are available to interact with an inferior q[con] process/buffer. `C-c C-l` sends a single line, `C-c C-f`